freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/basic-html-cat-photo-app/part-28.md

 ## Description
 <section id='description'>

-To improve accessibility, add an `alt` attribute with the text `Cats` to the new image.
+To improve accessibility of the image you just added, add an `alt` attribute with the text `Five cats looking around a field.`

 </section>